 The pre-clerkship phase lasts 18 months and includes the 8 science core courses, the clerkship phase lasts 12 months and includes the 8 core clerkship courses, as well as an ambulatory medicine course, and the transition to residency phase lasts 14 months and includes core sub-internship, electives, as well as a transition to residency boot camp.

-The institution has eight distinction tracks students can choose to pursue, including global health, research, and bilingual medical Spanish.
+The institution offers eight distinct tracks for students to choose from, including global health, research, and bilingual medical Spanish.

 Just like the University of Arizona College of Medicine Phoenix, the school also offers an MD/PhD program that is an MSTP program (funded by the NIH).
 However, the school’s focus is on rural health and underserved populations.